selvesandev/restfullapi-node/readme.md

     useMongoClient: true
 });
 ```
+**Note if you are using nodemon.json file for password,api_key etc you must restart your server once adding a new key in your nodemon.json.**

 ## Working with Mongoose
 Mongoose work with model and schema.
 So it define.
 You create a schema first to store the object in